walinejs/waline/docs/src/en/cookbook/search.md

 }
 ```

-Since you need to implement at least the search logic, `search` is required.
-Waline will pass in the user search terms and expect this function to return a Promise containing the search results.
+Since you need to implement at least the search logic, `search` is required. `@waline/client` will pass in the user search term and call this option function, and wait for this function to return a Promise to complete the search result.

-We hope that users can see some hot pictures or emoji results when they open it, so we provide the `default` function to achieve this.
-If your service provider provides an api for popular pictures or emoticons, you should use this api to return content.
-Also, since the default behavior of this function is to search for empty strings, if your search provider returns empty results in this case, we recommend that you add a brief implementation of random preset words to avoid showing an empty list.
+We want users to see some hot images or emoji results when they open it, so we provide the `default` function to implement this behavior.
+If your service provider provides an interface for popular pictures or emoticons, you should use this interface to return content.
+Also, since the default behavior of this function is to search for empty strings, if your search provider returns empty results in this situation, we recommend that you add a brief implementation of random preset words to avoid showing an empty list.

 ```js
 const search = (word) => {